What I Do

 Collins, P. H. (2002).
 Black feminist thought: Knowledge, consciousness, and the politics of empowerment.
 Routledge.

-I resist generalization when it comes to education, communication and outreach efforts.
+I resist generalization when it comes to learning, communication and outreach efforts.
 Instead of scaling efforts that have been successful in one location we can think of spreading ideas from one area to another with local contextualization for place.
 The sharing of values, ideas, and principles through visions of practice in particular contexts allows for meaningful learning across diverse spaces.
 As a result of this stance, I find myself working across many different scales and taking a network approach to learning.